The Florida Bar

 The court initially determined that the improvement of the administration of justice and the advancement of the science of jurisprudence are compelling state interests sufficient to justify a constitutional intrusion into an individual's freedom of association.

-In response to Schwarz I, the Judicial Council issued a special report entitled Legislative Activities of The Florida Bar and dated December 1988.
-The Council recommended that the following subject areas be recognized as clearly justifying legislative activities by the bar: (1) questions concerning the regulation and discipline of attorneys; (2) matters relating to the improvement of the functioning of the courts, judicial efficacy and efficiency; (3) increasing the availability of legal services to society; (4) regulation of attorneys' client trust accounts; and (5) the education, ethics, competence, integrity and regulation as a body, of the legal profession.
+Judicial Council of Florida, Special Report to the Florida Supreme Court: Legislative Activities of The Florida Bar (December 1988): In response to Schwarz I, the Judicial Council of Florida issued a special report in 1988 on the Bar's legislative activities.
+The Council recommended that the following subject areas be recognized as clearly justifying legislative activities by the Bar: (1) questions concerning the regulation and discipline of attorneys; (2) matters relating to the improvement of the functioning of the courts, judicial efficacy and efficiency; (3) increasing the availability of legal services to society; (4) regulation of attorneys' client trust accounts; and (5) the education, ethics, competence, integrity and regulation as a body, of the legal profession.

 The court further observed "that the Board exercise caution in the selection of subjects upon which to take a legislative position so as to avoid, to the extent possible, those issues which carry the potential of deep philosophical or emotional division among the membership of the Bar."
 The court added: "In any event, we also wish to make clear that any member of The Florida Bar in good standing may question the propriety of any legislative position by the Board of Governors by filing a timely petition with this Court."